Gpir0/CI2024_lab1/README.md

 To initialize the starting sets, a draw without replacement of sets was performed until a valid solution was obtained.
 The iterative method used both the previously defined probability-based selection and random selection (hill climbing).
 Simulated annealing was implemented.

+I searched (using Copilot) which function is used in literature to transform scores into probabilities.
 The code was based on the basic code written in class.
 I exchanged ideas with classmate Vida Gallo (github.com/VidaGallo).